yaaintmal/chaos-elemental-trial-public/README.md

 Mouse or arrow keys + Enter.
 Themes and fullscreen are just extra swagger.

 **If the site chokes:**
 Hit refresh.
-If it still sulks, use the support link, grab a coffee, and try again.
+If it still sulks, use the support link (yeah, I know there isn't even one), grab a coffee, and try again.
 Real leaders don’t rage-quit.

 Now go to `chaos.malick.wtf`, keep your Peons alive, and make the apocalypse wish it had picked another planet.